maxamel/GDH/README.md

                     new Node("localhost","5001"));
 ```

-Run the verticles and initiate a key exchange:
+Now it's all set up and you can run the verticles and initiate a key exchange.
 ```java
 pv.run(passiveVertex,deployment1 -> {
     if (deployment1.succeeded()) {